air01a/EasyAstro/README.md

 Once your session is scheduled, if you have a telescope that can be controlled by INDI or ASCOM, the application will take care of piloting your telescope to go to the objects and then allow you to photograph them.
 A basic live stacking model will be displayed, enabling you to immediately enjoy a pleasing result from the captured images.
 If you wish to delve deeper, you will have access to the FITS files.

+The front is written in dart with flutter framework, therefore, it is compatible with Windows, Linux, Web, Android and ios.
+As I don't have any macos device, I have not tested the ios compilation.

+The back is written with python, and include drivers for indi and ascom software.
+You can use it on Linux or Windows.

 The EasyAstro application currently offers the following features:

 -  Knowing which celestial objects are visible based on the time, location, and current conditions.